smagnani96/enid/README.md

 1. they must have been created by using the same or compatible DetectionEngine;
 2. they must have been created by using the same parameters (e.g., same time window).

 An additional parameter to pass to this program is the percentage of the training set used for the validation and test sets.
 The network captures for the online test correspond to the ones used for the test set, but without balancing the samples, differently than for the training/validation/test sets.
-The resulting network capture is named `combined.pcap` and it contains all packets sorted by arrival time, while a `combined.joblib` containing the list of origin of each packet (i.e., dataset, category, and capture) is generated for the later test.
+The resulting network capture is named `combined.pcap` and it contains all packets sorted by arrival time, while a `combined.pickle` containing the list of origin of each packet (i.e., dataset, category, and capture) is generated for the later test.

 Example: